Skip to main content

 “I want to continue to grow the church, and not just grow in numbers, but grow in love and in spiritual wisdom,” said the Rev. Trevon Fergerson, the newest addition to the Calvary Baptist Church family and, at 25, its youngest-ever pastor.

-He grew up in the Christ Temple Church of God in Christ, where his grandfather was the leader.
+He grew up in Christ Temple Church of God in Christ, where his grandfather was the leader.
 His other grandfather was also a pastor.
 “So pastoring was in my family, leadership was in my family,” he said.
-“I had great examples of leadership in the home and in the church” but seeing how emotionally, mentally, and spiritually draining the job of pastor could be, “I wanted no part of it,” he said.
+“I had great examples of leadership in the home and in the church,” but seeing how emotionally, mentally, and spiritually draining the job of pastor could be, “I wanted no part of it,” he said.

-“It was not by my own accord, but it was strictly the divine calling of God,” that changed his path.
+“It was not by my own accord, but it was strictly the divine calling of God” that changed his path.
 “God had called me twice, once when I was 5 and once again when I was 9. . . .
 I felt the Lord tugging on my heart and leading my spirit to preach the gospel and here I am now 17 years later.”

 He said he hopes to grow with the church and to help it become a beacon of hope and light for the community.
 He speaks very highly of East Hampton as a place that “promotes peace and prosperity.”